miciek/akka-in-scala-workshop/README.md

   * No prior Akka experience is required.

 ## Workshop details

-We are going to implement "Hot Or Not Movie" game which is a comparison-based rating system..
+We are going to implement *"Movie: Hot Or Not?"* game which is a comparison-based rating system.

 ### Scala features
   * Java `List` vs Scala `List`